Luis-Baltodano/water_indicators/README.md

 Access to safe water and sanitation is a basic human need.
 Nonetheless, billions of people will lack access to these basic services by 2030 unless progress quadruples, according to the United Nations.
 This report helps to understand the current state of these resources in Latin America and the Caribbean by analyzing the following indicators from 1998 to 2020: water stress, freshwater withdrawal by economic sectors and water productivity.

 ### Data sources
-  1. Countries' indicators data from the World Bank's World Economic Development database, the data can be downloaded in the CSV file. assets/ba646ff4-ec7b-4374-90f6-506a2bb403c1_Data.csv
+  1. Countries' indicators data from the World Bank's World Economic Development database, the data can be downloaded in CSV format.
+The file is in the assets folder.
   2. Basic information about countries, such as names and country codes based on ISO 3166-1, was obtained from the following API: https://api.worldbank.org/v2/country/all
   3. Countrie's flags were obtained from the following source: https://flagsapi.com/